Wani2Y/microarray-Gene_Ontology-R/README.md

 (2) Non-parametric Mann-Whitney U-test is chosen to find the differentially expressed genes (DEGs), and the parametric Welch's t-test is computed for comparison in the Supplementary Information.<br>

 ## Potential issues
- (1) **Comparison method**: 105 overrepresented genes are not recovered by pairwise comparison.
+ (1) **Comparison methods**: 105 overrepresented genes are not recovered by pairwise comparison.
 Instead, asymptomatic and the combination of chronic controller, progressor, and non-infected mice are compared.
 This may cause negative impacts such as:<br>
-   1) Introduce noise in the data (e.g. masking distinct GO terms in chronic controller, progressor, and non-infected mice and distinct GO terms between asymptomatic and any one of the remaining groups)<br>
+   1) Introduce noise in the data (e.g. masking distinct GO terms in chronic controller, progressor, and non-infected mice) <br>
-   2) Data from chronic controller, progressor, and non-infected may not be homogenous enough.<br>
+   2) Data from chronic controller, progressor, and non-infected may not be homogenous enough. <br>
  (2) **GEO data**: A subset of microarray data (i.e. [GSE179417]()) is said to be published elsewhere, which likely refers to the dataset under a different article.
 The complete microarray data is not linked in the article.
 The article name locates [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) as the microarray data for this article. <br>
  (3) **GEO annotation platform**:  [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) uses platform [GPL32068](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL32068) for annotating the microarray data.
-[GPL32068](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL32068) is described as identical to [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570) but the table dimension/attributes and number of rows are not the same.<br>
+[GPL32068](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL32068) is described as identical to [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570) but the table dimension/attributes and number of rows are not the same. <br>
- (4) **R script**: The R script to perform overrepresentation analysis is not provided in the article (i.e. no file in Supplementary Information or GitHub link).<br>
+ (4) **R script**: The R script to perform overrepresentation/enrichment analysis is not provided in the article (i.e. no file in Supplementary Information or GitHub link). <br>
- (5) **DEG computation**: The choice of Mann-Whitney U-test over Welch's t-test and Bayesian moderation is seemly not specified in the article, though we may presume the choice is based on the lack of assumption on normality of the underlying data.<br>
+ (5) **DEG computation**: The choice of Mann-Whitney U-test over Welch's t-test and Bayesian moderation is seemly not specified in the article, though we may presume the choice is based on the lack of assumption on normality of the underlying data. <br>
  (6) **Enrichr**: Enrichr does not preserve all parent-child relationship among their hierarchy during computation of the gene ontology terms, and a cut-off level is implemented implicitly.
 By comparison, enrichGO does preserve all hierarchy.
 The two implementations have been found to recovered different number of genes in overrepresentation analysis ([Yu Lab](https://mp.weixin.qq.com/s/6lSsg2WMEK2btwve-9C2rA)).
-Thus, the use of different computational methods may lead to different results of overrepresentation.<br>
+Thus, the use of different computational methods may lead to different results of overrepresentation. <br>

-## Tasks
+## Objectives
  (1) Perform Exploratory Data Analysis on the source CEL files, to test whether the choice of Mann-Whitney U-test over other methods such as Bayesian moderation and Welch's t-test is valid based on two criteria: Normality and outliers. <br>
- (2) Use EnrichGO() and manual computation to perform an overrepresentation analysis on Biological Process using [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) and [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570), which is an exploration to recreate the results from the article based on what is considered as complete and equivalent data. <br>
+ (2) Use EnrichGO() from the package ClusterProfiler and manual computation to perform an overrepresentation analysis on Biological Process using [GSE266564](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE266564) and [GPL16570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GPL16570), which is an exploration to recreate the results from the article based on what is considered as complete and equivalent data. <br>

  ## Conclusion
  (1) The raw CEL files show a high level of correlations even before normalisation, which may suggest the variability between groups is relatively low.
 By using rma() in this analysis, source data might have been over normalisaion, causing FoldChange computation issues (i.e. identical in value).
 A better technique with higher sensitivity may be necessary for this source data. <br>